 Why Do Plastic Surgeons Use Drains?

-What Is Better Drain or Drainless Tummy Tuck?
+What Is Better: Drain or Drainless Tummy Tuck?

 Do You Have Drains After a Breast Reduction?

 For breast reduction surgery, the same scenario played out.
 The drainers versus the no-drainers have taken sides, and it seems there is no way to reconcile this controversy.
-The no-drainers point to a few studies that show no increase in complications when the drains are not used.
+The no-drainers point to a few studies that show no increase in complications when drains are not used.
 However, the devil is in the details, and the studies were done many years ago, with a different technique for the surgery.

 Do You Need Drains After a Facelift?